 Coordinators: Part of the modules: W. Müller Finance 2 (p.
+35)[IW4BWLFBV2]

+ECTS Credits

-34)[IW4BWLFBV2] ECTS Credits Hours per week 2 Term Winter term Instruction language de Learning Control / Exa aminations Conditions None.
+Learning Control / Exa aminations

+Conditions None.

 Students are are in a position to discuss the principles of commercial banking.
 They are familiar with fundamental concepts of bank management and are able to apply them.